We provide a weekly residual and recycling collection service for all kerbside properties and estates in Lambeth with unlimited recycling.

 |Glass bottles and jars||All glass bottles and jars (please rinse).
 No broken glass please.|

 We need every resident in Lambeth to play their part by recycling as much of their waste as possible.
-All Lambeth residents must recycle their rubbish.
-You must put everything that can be recycled into your clear recycling sack or shared recycling bin.
+You must put everything that can be recycled into your green wheelie bin, shared recycling bin or recycling bag.

-The following items must not be put in your clear recycling sack or green recycling bin.
+The following items must not be put in your green recycling wheelie bin or clear recycling bag.